Canada’s Care of Businesses During the COVID-19 Pandemic (updated November 23, 2020)

 - Registered charities.

-These employers are eligible if they can attest to having seen at least a 15% drop in their revenue in March 2020 and a 30% drop in their revenue in the following months.
-The government has defined “revenue” in this context as “revenue from business carried on in Canada earned from arm’s-length sources”.
+For the purpose of calculating wage subsidies, the government has defined “revenue” as “revenue from business carried on in Canada earned from arm’s-length sources”.
 Non-profits and charities can expect flexibility in this definition to account for their specific circumstances.
-For an eligible employee, on eligible remuneration, the subsidy amount would be the greater of:

 Eligible employers may apply for the subsidy through the CRA My Business Account portal and a web-based application and are required to keep records demonstrating their reduction in revenue.
 For employers that are eligible for both the Canada Emergency Wage Subsidy and the 10% Temporary Wage Subsidy, any benefit from the 10% Temporary Wage Subsidy for a particular period would decrease the amount available under the Canada Emergency Wage Subsidy for the same period.
 If an employee is eligible to receive the Canada Emergency Response Benefit (See our Employment Law blogs for more information), that employee’s employer is not eligible to also claim the Canada Emergency Wage Subsidy for that same period.